JanHerca/urantiapedia/output/wikijs/en/article/David_Glass/Reflective_Meditation_on_Cosmic_Meanings.md

 Our registered planetary number in the grand universe is over five trillion, explicitly: 5,342,482,337,666.
 There seems to be an upper limit of trillions in the specific numerical values cited in _The Urantia Book_, since, to my recollection, no number larger than those in the trillions is mentioned.
 Sudna, a onetime Graduate Guide who is now a Havona Servital, was the 842,842,682,846,782 nd graduate guide so to be transformed.

 However, in dealing numerically with reality, with values upwards of trillions, the revelators give no precise numbers.
-For example, while they reveal the number of our planet in the registry of the grand universe, over five trillion, as cited above, a Universal Censor from Uversa states: “_I know the physical-sphere registry number [of Urantia], but it is of such an exiraordinary size that it is of little practical significance to the mortal mind._” ([UB 15:14.8](/en/The_Urantia_Book/15#p14_8))
+For example, while they reveal the number of our planet in the registry of the grand universe, over five trillion, as cited above, a Universal Censor from Uversa states: “_I know the physical-sphere registry number [of Urantia], but it is of such an exiraordinary size that it is of little practical significance to the mortal mind._” (<a id="a50_456"></a>[UB 15:14.8](/en/The_Urantia_Book/15#p14_8))

 Technically, numbers are usually regarded as factual, rather than meaningful.
 But the human psyche has a faculty which seems to sense a kind of “meaning” conveyed by normal, as well as by extraordinarily large or small numbers.
 Numbers are relative given various measuring units, but numbers in the trillions seem to be on the horizon of the meaningfulness of numbers.
 For example, the numerical figure referred to as Planck's constant is a dimensional measurement which, when expressed in ordinary numbers, is quite meaningless.
 Indeed, scientists themselves are of the opinion that at such large or small physical dimensions even the basic laws of physics cannot apply.

 To get a sense of the approximate number of inhabited worlds in the grand universe-seven trillionimagine a football field covered with Urantia Books to the depth of four books; the number “seven trillion” would refer roughly to the number of individual letters and punctuation marks in all those books.

 Enough!
 We have a sense of the truth that the cosmos is BIG and that certain measurements of the universe are practically valuable and some are humanly incomprehensible except in the relativity of the values of numbers under consideration.
 We should not think that it is only we lowly mortals who find such gigantic dimensions and numerical values nonunderstandable.
-A Divine Counselor of Uversa, one of the highest ranking personalities of those who collaborated in the composition of _The Urantia Book_, states: “_...the enormousness of the master universe staggers the concept of even my order of being._” ([UB 12:0.1](/en/The_Urantia_Book/12#p0_1))
+A Divine Counselor of Uversa, one of the highest ranking personalities of those who collaborated in the composition of _The Urantia Book_, states: “_...the enormousness of the master universe staggers the concept of even my order of being._” (<a id="a56_610"></a>[UB 12:0.1](/en/The_Urantia_Book/12#p0_1))

 We have established the fact that the master universe, the revealed cosmos, is BIG!
 There is another three-letter word which describes the universe and which gives us an insight into the “meaning” of the cosmos.
 That word is “OLD”!

 Perhaps an even more emphatic word, “Ancient,” might better characterize the age of the universe.
 When I was in school, we employed the term “ancient” to refer to the civilizations of pre-Christian times — those of Sumer, Egypt, and Greece.
 If we wish to use the words “old” or “ancient” to describe the age of the universe, we will have to stretch the _meanings_ of those words to the extremities of human comprehension.

-The first event associated with the history of Nebadon took place about a trillion years ago: “_987,000,000,000 years ago associate force organizer and then acting inspector number 811,307 of the Orvonton series, traveling out from Uversa, reported to the Ancients of Days that space conditions were favorable for the initiation of materialization phenomena in a certain sector of the, then, easterly segment of Orvonton._” ([UB 57:1.3](/en/The_Urantia_Book/57#p1_3)) It is interesting to me that the revelators employed that other word for old, “ancient,” when referring to the oldest beings in the superuniyerses, the Ancients of Days, deriving that term from Christianity.
+The first event associated with the history of Nebadon took place about a trillion years ago: “_987,000,000,000 years ago associate force organizer and then acting inspector number 811,307 of the Orvonton series, traveling out from Uversa, reported to the Ancients of Days that space conditions were favorable for the initiation of materialization phenomena in a certain sector of the, then, easterly segment of Orvonton._” (<a id="a62_425"></a>[UB 57:1.3](/en/The_Urantia_Book/57#p1_3)) It is interesting to me that the revelators employed that other word for old, “ancient,” when referring to the oldest beings in the superuniyerses, the Ancients of Days, deriving that term from Christianity.

 Nebadon is about one third actualized at this point with more than three million out of an eventual ten million inhabited planets in existence.
 Allow for another one or two trillion years, and then the entire local universe might be in light and life.
 For convenience, let's say that it takes about three trillion years for a local universe to complete its evolution, from the time of the beginning of the amassing of the energy which will form the physical foundation of the local universe to that distant day when the entirety of a local universe swings into the stable circuits of cosmic light and life.